 There are approximately 200 species of calathea plants.
 One of which is the Calathea lutea.
 Here are some of the examples of calathea species that you may encounter:

-This variety has 8-12 inch wide, leathery leaves with creamy and light-green stripes.
+This variety has 8-12 inches wide, leathery leaves with creamy and light-green stripes.
 It prefers humid conditions and well-draining soil.
 Keep it under partial shade.

-Rattlesnake calathea features long and narrow, light-green leaves with edges in dark green marks.
+Calathea lancifolia features long and narrow, light-green leaves with edges with dark green marks.
 Place the plant in bright filtered light and use rich, well-draining soil.